 Al-anon or other anonymous 12-step groups are one of the most popular ways to deal with substance abuse problems and co-occurring mental illness.

-In these support groups, you are surrounded by people who can relate to you, understand your walk, and inspire you to keep going when it gets really hard.
+In these support groups, you are surrounded by people who can relate to you, understand what you are going through, and inspire you to keep going when it gets really hard.

-In these groups, there will be people in all different places of their walk, which can be really helpful to someone in recovery.
+In these groups, there will be people in all different places of their journey, which can be really helpful to someone in recovery.

 This is a support group for relatives and friends of people with substance abuse problems.